 Shooting Stones, Massive Landslides, Knee Deep Slush, few Gushing Water Crossings, Car Wreckage ON and OFF the roads… and WHAT NOT… It was one hell of an adventure drive to Spiti Valley from Kinnaur Valley over NH-22 (now known as NH-05) or Hindustan – Tibet Highway.

-Though I am going to write a detailed Travel Tale and reviews of the guest houses I stayed, but just before that would like to share what itinerary I followed, route I took and the updates on road conditions for reaching these places.
+Though I am going to write a detailed Travel Tale and reviews of the Himachal guesthouses I stayed, just before that would like to share what itinerary I followed, the route I took and the updates on road conditions for reaching these places.

 My Trip Itinerary for Kinnaur – Spiti Valley Trip in March